giorginolab/infix2pharmml/README.md

 PharmML is a markup for pharmacometrics documented at http://pharmml.org/

-Toni G at ISIB CNR
+Version 0.1.
+Author: Toni G at ISIB CNR

 Notes
 -----

 This is preliminary and can be later packed in a stand-alone exe.
 Until then, you need e.g. activeperl and the modules indicated at the